top of page

 The Detroit Flute Guild has been performing for nearly 20 years throughout the Detroit area, often in libraries, church sanctuaries, and commercial spaces.
 They have appeared with Michigan symphonies and participated in flute choir concerts at the National Flute Association annual convention.

-Artistic Director: Robyn Myers
+Artistic Director: Robert Burns

 Treasurer and Librarian: Jackie Joseph